STFleming/EmSys_PWM_and_HW_Timers/README.md

 # Pulse Width Modulation (PWM) and Hardware Timers

 In this lecture we are going to look a bit deeper at some of the hardware peripherals within our ESP32 devices.
-In particular, we will explore the Pulse Width Modulation (PWM) hardware peripherals and the hardware timer modules.
+In particular, we will explore the Digital-to-Analogue converter and the Pulse Width Modulation (PWM) hardware peripherals.

 # Digital-to-Analogue conversion